SecretFoundation/docs/docs/node-guides/verify-sgx.md

 Platform status is SW_HARDENING_AND_CONFIGURATION_NEEDED.
 This means is updated but requires further BIOS configuration
 ```

-Please disable hyperthreading and overclocking/undervolting in your BIOS.
+Please disable hyperthreading and overclocking/undervolting (Turboboost) in your BIOS.

 #### I'm seeing `CONFIGURATION_AND_SW_HARDENING_NEEDED` in the `isvEnclaveQuoteStatus` field, but with more advisories than what is allowed